- Uptime: 99.96%

 Time-to-first-byte (TTFB) and fully loaded time matter a lot for SEO and end-user experience (which, by far and large, is the same thing).
 That’s why I measure both carefully, through several benchmarking tools.

 HostPapa impressed me with blazing fast speeds.
-My WordPress site constantly clocks in one of the fastest TTFB I’ve seen to date.
-200 milliseconds on average is extremely low.
+My WordPress site constantly clocks in the fastest TTFB I’ve measured to date.
+200 milliseconds on average is extremely low and beats comfortably InterServer and Hostinger, who record 0.23 seconds and 0.26 seconds, respectively.

 The time it takes for the site to load fully so that users can interact with is also brief.
 In less than a second everything is displayed for the visitors to enjoy.

-Not only this but the HostPapa shared hosting platform is capable of handling influxes of visitors and concurrent connection with a remarkable ease.
-I sent 50 virtual users at the same time who opened nearly 300 requests toward the server and it responded to all of them within 0.19 seconds.
+Not only this but the HostPapa shared hosting platform is capable of handling influxes of visitors and concurrent connection with remarkable ease.
+I sent 50 virtual users at the same time who opened nearly 300 requests toward the server and it responded to all of them within 0.20 seconds.

 There were virtually no spikes or lag during this bombardment with simultaneous connections.